Anaconda In Utah

 Kennecott purchased the Carr Fork mine, mill site and ore reserves from Anaconda.
 "All facilities except the Pine Canyon Tunnel portal, production shaft headframe, access road to the warehouse/shop, culinary water system, water supply wells, power line to the wells, and the fresh water tank will be demolished and the sites cleaned of debris prior to final reclamation."
 (Documents on file with Utah Division of Oil, Gas & Mining, Acct #M0450004, Kennecott Reclamation Plan dated July 5, 1988)

-Before Kennecott purchased the Anaconda property in 1985, the north west corner of the mine levels were so tight it was hard to get locomotives and cars around the levels.
-From about 5940 elevation up to 6240 elevation, there were daily derailments due to the tight clearances and sharp curves on the rail lines, which were necessary to avoid the Anaconda property lines.
-(Gary C. Curtis, posted to Bingham Canyon History group on Facebook, May 22, 2018)
+On the operations side of the Bingham mine, before Kennecott purchased the Anaconda properties at the head of Carr Fork, the north west corner of the mine levels were so tight it was hard to get locomotives and cars around the levels.
+From about 5940 elevation up to 6240 elevation the mine managers could plan on having a derailment in that area daily.

 ARCO After Anaconda